 In January of 2012, I returned home to work for Maine’s 100th Speaker of the House, Robert Nutting.
 My role in his office allowed me to combine all of the unique skills I had developed during my time with Senator Collins.Once again I was interacting with constituents on a regular basis.
 In addition to being responsible for assisting Speaker Nutting’s constituents, I maintained and expanded his social networking presence.
 I was also responsible for writing memos, reports, and legislative testimony for the Speaker when needed.

-Recently, I accepted a position working as the Assistant Director of Communications for the Maine Department of Administrative and Financial Services.
+I currently work as the Assistant Director of Communications for the Maine Department of Administrative and Financial Services.